 Family Tree Details

-Edward I met the claimants for the Scottish crown at Norham.
+King Edward I met the claimants for the Scottish crown at Norham.
 There were three main claimants to the throne all of whom were descended from David Earl of Huntingdon, the brother of William the Lion who died in 1214.
-The three men were John Balliol, Robert Bruce and John Hastings.
-The decision was delayed until the following year to allow all the facts to be taken into account.
+There were many claimants but the three main contenders were John Balliol, Robert Bruce and John Hastings.
+The decision was delayed until the following year to allow all the facts to be taken into account. ¹

 John Balliol was defeated at the battle of Dunbar by Edward I.

 The English had taken many castles and in July 1296 Balliol surrendered to Edward I. Balliol was allowed to retire to France some years later.
 Edward advanced to Elgin and on his return to England took the Stone of Scone. ¹

 Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.
 Built using the popular game development tool Unity 3D, these reconstructions will run in the most of the popular web browsers on your desktop or laptop computer.